walidsalah19/chat-app-using-websock/README.md

 # Chat app
 # Objective
 The primary objective of this chat application is to provide a real-time communication platform where users can send and receive messages instantly.
-The application aims to demonstrate the use of modern Android development practices, including MVVM architecture, Clean Architecture principles, and technologies such as WebSocket for real-time communication, Retrofit for network requests, Room for local data storage, and Kotlin Coroutines for asynchronous programming.
+The application aims to demonstrate the use of modern Android development practices, including MVVM architecture, Clean Architecture principles, and technologies such as WebSocket for real-time communication, Room for local data storage, and Kotlin Coroutines for asynchronous programming.
 The application should be robust, maintainable, and scalable, allowing easy addition of new features and improvements.
 # Technologies used
 - Kotlin
 - Websocket Okhttp